 Recently a new device (Eustachian tube catheter) incorporating a balloon has been used to dilate the Eustachian tube dysfunction.
 This technique involves insertion of a catheter tube through the nose under general anaesthetic (see video below).
 The catheter tube is inserted into the eustachian tube opening at the back of the nose.
 At the end of the catheter tube is a balloon which is inflated with saline while inside the eustachian tube.
 This stretches the eustachian tube.
-In theory there is a risk of damaging the carotid artery which takes blood to the brain.
+In theory, there is a risk of damaging the carotid artery which takes blood to the brain.
 This has not been reported in thousands of cases performed in Europe.
 It is not a likely complication if the carotid artery is in its normal place.
-Other potential problems are damage to the eustachian tube or excessive dilatation the tube resulting in a patulous eustachian tube.
-A patulous eustachian tube results in air entering into the middle ear easily which may result in a patient’s own voice being heard excessively in the ear.
+Other potential problems are damage to the eustachian tube or excessive dilatation of the tube resulting in a patulous eustachian tube.
+A patulous eustachian tube results in air entering into the middle ear easily which may result in a patient’s voice being heard excessively in the ear.

 It is apparent that besides the patients with clear evidence of Eustachian tube dysfunction there are a group of patients (possibly the majority with a blocked sensation in the ear) with symptoms of blockage in their ears in whom the eardrum, hearing and pressures behind the eardrum are all normal.
 Some of these patient can even equalise the pressures behind their eardrum easily by blowing into the nose without any relief from the symptoms.
-This group of patients may not have a actual localised problem with the Eustachian tube as traditionally thought.
-Many have other symptoms of discomfort, dizziness, headaches etc. The problem of blockage may therefore represent a type of sensitisation (similar to a chronic migraine) which is accompanied by subtle congestion of the lining of the nose, Eustachian tube and ear causing the sensation of blockage.
+This group of patients may not have an actual localised problem with the Eustachian tube as traditionally thought.
+Many have other symptoms of discomfort, dizziness, headaches etc. The problem of blockage may, therefore, represent a type of sensitisation (similar to a chronic migraine) which is accompanied by subtle congestion of the lining of the nose, Eustachian tube and ear causing the sensation of blockage.
 It is known that certain types of headache/migraine can cause some congestion in the lining of the nose.
 It would still seem reasonable to initially treat this group of patients with antihistamines/steroid sprays etc., but the benefit is unpredictable.
-Grommets can also be tried but again in my experience the results are unpredictable with some patients benefiting while others find their problem worsens.
+Grommets can also be tried, but again in my experience, the results are unpredictable with some patients benefiting while others find their problem worsens.